-

 Your Label

-Concrete canoes, built by University of Maine engineering students, make their debut at the Kenduskeag.
-Some of the canoes are relatively light, weighing in at a svelte 150 pounds.
-Personal floatation device required; hernia truss optional. -
+Concrete canoes, built by University of Maine engineering students, made their debut at the Kenduskeag.
+Some of the canoes were relatively light, weighing in at a svelte 150 pounds.
+Personal flotation device required; hernia truss optional! -

 April 20 1974